spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/add-variables-in-the-parameter-store.md

 {% info_block warningBox "Reserved variables" %}

 Reserved variables are variable names that have special meaning in Spryker Cloud Commerce OS.
-Since their names are reserved, you cannot define your own variables using these names.
+Since their names are reserved, you can't define your own variables using these names.
 <BR> The reserved variable names are the following:
 * `DUMMY_INIT`
 * `SPRYKER_*`